skyguy126/ECM202A_2025Fall_Project_6/docs/index.md

 | | **Max Drift** | 6.92 m | 6.91 m |
 </div>

 This scenario demonstrates the dependence of our algorithms on event data quality.
-Both algorithms achieved sub-1% error rates, confirming that when data quality is high, the lightweight Kalman Filter is just as effective as the computationally heavy Graph Optimization.
+In this scenario, we were able to obtain accurate inner camera events.
+As a result, both algorithms achieved minimal error rates, confirming that when data quality is high, the Kalman Filter can be just as effective as Graph Optimization.

 ### Demo 5: Three Cars
 <div style="display: flex; justify-content: space-between; gap: 10px;">